-IBM Notes and Domino are a reliable platform for implementing data governance best practices.
+HCL Notes and Domino are a reliable platform for implementing data governance best practices.
 However, organizations that are migrating off Notes and Domino, and that have accumulated Notes data over years, need to be mindful of their inactive Notes data, especially in their backups and archives.

 Generally, it is a good practice to extract all inactive data into a platform-independent repository.

-While IBM Notes and Domino provide a certain level of data portability (export to DXL, CSV, EML), companies commonly want to be able to extract Notes content and data as PDF + XML files.
+While Notes and Domino provide a certain level of data portability (export to DXL, CSV, EML), companies commonly want to be able to extract Notes content and data as PDF + XML files.

 With SWING PDF Converter, you can preserve Notes documents as records, with the entire context (high-fidelity rendering, attachments, links, and document hierarchies).